SamyuMiller/Samyu-Miller/README.md

 # Sugar-Free-dom
-A repo for my healthy eating blog
+A repo for my healthy eating blog.